Teen Mom 2: Jade Cline

 Jade Cline (from Indianapolis, Indiana) is the mother of Kloie Kenna Austin who was born on September 18, 2017.
 The father is her husband Sean Austin.
 Previously part of the Teen Mom: Young and Pregnant cast, Cline's casting was confirmed in May 2019, replacing Jenelle Eason.

 Ashley Jones

 Ashley Jones (from Vallejo, California) is the mother of Holly Isabella Lockett who was born on September 15, 2017.
-The father is her husband, Bariki Smith.
+Holly's father is Ashley's husband, Bariki Smith.
 Previously part of the Teen Mom: Young and Pregnant cast, Jones' casting was announced in December 2020, replacing Chelsea DeBoer.